FloRobart/Maven_lite/Documentations/Utilisation.en.md

 ## Command Line

-The command line is the traditional method to use Maven Lite, although it is less convenient than using a configuration file.
+The command line is the classic way to use Maven Lite, although it is less convenient than using a configuration file.

-You can include as many options as you want, in any order.
+You can include as many options as you want in any order.

-Just separate options with spaces, and put arguments in quotes, for example, `-args "your argument"`.
-Under Windows, it is not possible to use the `"` character in command line arguments.
+Just place the arguments with spaces in quotes, for example, `-args "your argument"`.
+On Windows, it is impossible to include the `"` character in arguments.

+- It does not support comments.
+- You can use options in the format `--option` or `-o`.
+You can use any option listed in [the list of options](#list-of-options).
+- You can pass arguments with spaces to the main class of your project by using double quotes, for example, `mvnl -args "your argument"`.
+- You can place multiple options on the same line, separating them with a space, for example, `mvnl -q --verbose --arguments "your arguments"` or `mvnl -quiet -v -args "your arguments"`.
+- You can escape special characters with a backslash `\`, for example, `-args "examp\"le"` on Linux and MacOS only.

+### Example Command Line

 - Example of a command line with arguments
-  - In this example, we will compile and launch a Java project with the source folder `src/main/java`, the target output folder `target`, the library folder `src/main/resources/lib`, and display executed commands.
+  - In this example, we will compile and launch a Java project with the source folder `src/main/java`, the output folder for compiled files `target`, the folder containing jar files `src/main/resources/lib`, and display of executed commands.

   ```sh
   mvnl --source src/main/java --target target --libraries src/main/resources/lib --verbose -cl